Operoo Audiri

-We offer a comprehensive curriculum with a high priority given to Literacy and Numeracy.
-We have specialist teachers in the areas of LOTE (Auslan), The Arts (Dance, Drama and Music), Physical Education, Library and Science Technology Engineering Maths (STEM).
+We offer a comprehensive curriculum with a high priority given to Religious Education, Literacy, Numeracy and Wellbeing.
+We have specialist teachers in the areas of LOTE (Auslan), The Arts (Dance, Drama and Music), Physical Education, Visual Arts and Science Technology Engineering Maths (STEM).

 In our Holy Family Mount Waverley learning community of staff, students and parents, we aim to meet the needs of all students by providing an inclusive environment which develops students intellectually, physically, socially and spiritually leading them to a love of learning.
 We strive to create successful learners who are empowered to be creative, confident and responsible citizens who positively engage with and contribute to society.